Search

 Grant Me Free Access to Parts Library

-Warranty Issues
+Product Warranty Issues

 Also, most manufacturers will not warranty products for compatibility issues if an analysis was not properly completed - prior to product use.
-If it is concluded that a specific chemical compatibly issue caused a product to fail or perform there will be, in most scenarios, no warranty granted by the manufacturer.
+If it is concluded that a specific chemical compatibility issue caused a product to fail or perform there will be, in most scenarios, no warranty granted by the manufacturer.
 Failure to perform a proper chemical compatibility check prior to solution handling could result in catastrophic failure of your equipment and extensive unnecessary costs due to downtime and repair/replacement of equipment and components.

 chemical compatibility issues

-We have seen EPDM hoses turn to mush when used to transfer oil based products.
+We have seen EPDM hoses turn to mush when used to transfer oil-based products.
 Similarly, we have witnessed pump elastomers (seals, O-rings, gaskets) completely deteriorate and create an environment where metal is creating friction against metal inside of pumps.
 Without elastomers inside a pump, it cannot function properly.
 Furthermore, we have seen PVC fittings completely deteriorate after only one to two weeks in service.

 All of these scenarios could have been avoided had the operators approached us beforehand and identified the solutions to be transferred with their initial choices of products.
 Should you ever have questions about chemical compatibility - don't hesitate to contact us - that's what we are here for.